 We also provide our expectation of forward-looking non-GAAP financial measures, including expected non-GAAP EPS, segment operating income and margin, adjusted free cash flow and non-GAAP tax rate for the full-year 2023.
 We also present an expected non-GAAP EBITDA multiple of AJRD for 2024.
-A reconciliation of forward-looking non-GAAP financial measures to comparable GAAP measures is not available without unreasonable effort because of inherent difficulty in forecasting and quantifying the comparable GAAP measures and the applicable adjustments and other amounts that would be necessary for such a reconciliation, including due to potentially high variability, complexity and low visibility as to the applicable adjustments and other amounts, which may, or could, have a disproportionately positive or negative impact on the company's future GAAP results, such as the integration of TDL and the timing and impact of the potential acquisition of AJRD on our results and other potential business divestiture-related gains and losses, and other unusual gains and losses, or their probable significance and extent of tax deductibility.
+A reconciliation of forward-looking non-GAAP financial measures to comparable GAAP measures is not available without unreasonable effort because of inherent difficulty in forecasting and quantifying the comparable GAAP measures and the applicable adjustments and other amounts that would be necessary for such a reconciliation, including due to potentially high variability, complexity and low visibility as to the applicable adjustments and other amounts of TDL and the timing and impact of the potential acquisition of AJRD on our results and other potential business divestiture-related gains and losses, and other unusual gains and losses, or their probable significance and extent of tax deductibility.
 The variability of the applicable adjustments and other amounts may have a significant, unpredictable impact on our future GAAP results.

-Table 6

-L3HARRIS TECHNOLOGIES, INC. FY'22 Fourth Quarter Summary RECONCILIATION OF NON-GAAP FINANCIAL MEASURES Organic Revenue and Total Backlog
+Table 6 L3HARRIS TECHNOLOGIES, INC. FY'22 Fourth Quarter Summary RECONCILIATION OF NON-GAAP FINANCIAL MEASURES Organic Revenue and Total Backlog (Unaudited)

-(Unaudited)